canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/geo_architecture-client_tier.md

 ### Data Loss

 Public facing systems will generally only be providing data through a read-only source, so the risk of data loss is minimal.
 Systems which can make edits to data, either through desktop editing or browser based interfaces, have a higher risk of introducing data loss.
-The data lost in these incidences is generally reproducable through some analysis technique, but would result in a loss of productivity and a loss of confidence in the system by end users.
+The data lost in these incidences is generally reproducible through some analysis technique, but would result in a loss of productivity and a loss of confidence in the system by end users.

 ### Speed / Efficiency of Innovation